maurymmarques/minify-cakephp/README.md

 # Minify plugin for CakePHP

-This plugin was developed to facilitate the minify use with CakePHP
+This plugin was developed to facilitate Minify use with CakePHP

 [Minify](https://github.com/mrclay/minify) is an application that combines multiple CSS or Javascript files, removes unnecessary whitespace and comments, and serves them with gzip encoding and optimal client-side cache headers.